-Bulls selected on the basis of their genetic merit should be subjected to a general clinical examination, an examination of the reproductive organs, semen examination and serving ability assessment.
-This will be done routinely at the time of collection of progeny test doses of semen.
-The fertility performance of each bull should be recorded from conception rates based on pregnancy diagnosis.
-Non-return rates (NRR) may be used in situations where pregnancy diagnosis is not available to farmers.
-NRR are only reliable as an index of bull fertility in artificial insemination where heat detection efficiency is very high.
+Bulls selected on the basis of their genetic merit should also be subjected to a general clinical examination, an examination of the reproductive organs, a semen examination and freezability test and an assessment of serving ability.
+These tests will be done routinely at the time of collection of progeny test doses of semen.
+The fertility performance of each bull should be recorded from conception rates based on pregnancy diagnosis and the first service conception rate should be at least 50 %.

 Selection of bulls with high efficiency of reproductive functions will improve the running of the AI centre and ensure improvement of male reproductive efficiency in the population.
-An example of suitable forms for records of reproductive characteristics of bulls is given in Annex 2.
+An example of suitable forms for record keeping, from the University of Melbourne, Australia, is given in Annex 4.